About This Chapter

 21. Adhesion of Water: Definition & Example

 Did you know that plants rely on the adhesion of water to survive?
-Watch this lesson to discover what adhesion is, why it occurs and why it is so important for both plants and people.
+In this lesson, you'll discover what adhesion is, why it occurs, and why it is so important for both plants and people.

 Earning College Credit